 In one of my articles for The Savvy Marketer blog, I talked about the importance of having a clear lead nurturing cadence or workflow.
-That’s because with different channels involved (at least three) and multiple touches (between 6 and 13), a lead nurturing workflow serves as a roadmap for engaging prospects.
+That’s because, with different channels involved and multiple touches, a lead nurturing workflow serves as a roadmap for engaging prospects.

 When creating an effective lead nurture cadence, you need to make sure it meets all the following:

 - Maintains consistency by providing a set of specific and unified procedures for your team to follow.